-1. The subgrantee at any tier must--
+1. The subgrantee at any tier must:

-A. Ensure that, as part of the hiring process for any position within the United States that is or will be funded (in whole or in part) with award funds, the
+A. Ensure that, as part of the hiring process for any position within the United States that is or will be funded (in whole or in part) with award funds, the subgrantee properly verifies the employment eligibility of the individual who is being hired, consistent with the provisions of 8 U.S.C.
+1324a(a)(1).

-B. Notify all persons associated with the subgrantee who are or will be involved in activities under this award of both-
+B. Notify all persons associated with the subgrantee who are or will be involved in activities under this award of both: